-- emerging tobacco products; e-cigarette items were added in the 2014-2015 series for the general population (while "ever use" of e-cigarettes among ONLY current and recently quit former users of any tobacco product was first introduced in May 2011). - use of flavored non-cigarette tobacco products; and - attitudes toward smoking in multi-unit housing.
+- Emerging tobacco products; e-cigarette items were added in the 2014-2015 series for the general population (while "ever use" of e-cigarettes among ONLY current and recently quit former users of any tobacco product was first introduced in May 2011). - Use of flavored non-cigarette tobacco products; and - Attitudes toward smoking and vaping in multi-unit housing.

-The July 2018, January 2019 and May 2019 collections make up the 2018-19 TUS-CPS wave.
-Each file contains only TUS supplement data collected for the specific month (e.g., July 2018, January 2019 or May 2019) and its corresponding CPS data.
+The September 2022, January 2023, and May 2023 collections make up the 2022-23 TUS-CPS wave.
+Each file contains only TUS supplement data collected for the specific month (e.g., September 2022, January 2023, or May 2023) and its corresponding CPS data.
 State data will be most reliable when using data from all three months of data collection, within a survey wave.
-For this reason, we recommend using all three files when analyzing most state or sub- state level data.
+For this reason, we recommend using all three files when analyzing most state or sub-state level data.

-For the May 2019 Tobacco Use Supplement, THE CITATION IS:
+For the September 2022 Tobacco Use Supplement, is the citation is:

-US Department of Commerce, Census Bureau 2020, National Cancer Institute and Food and Drug Administration co-sponsored Tobacco Use Supplement to the Current Population Survey May 2019. http://cancercontrol.cancer.gov/brp/tcrb/tus-cps/
+US Department of Commerce, Census Bureau 2023, National Cancer Institute and Food and Drug Administration co-sponsored Tobacco Use Supplement to the Current Population Survey.
+September 2022. cancercontrol.cancer.gov/tus-cps.

-To cite the Technical Documentation and Data Files, use the following in the above citation: https://cancercontrol.cancer.gov/brp/tcrb/tus-cps/questionnaires.html.
+To cite the Technical Documentation and Data Files, use the following in the above citation: cancercontrol.cancer.gov/tus-cps/results.

-For more information about past, current and future NCI TUS, past data files' citations, data reports, and publications utilizing supplement data, see the NCI website: http://cancercontrol.cancer.gov/brp/tcrb/tus-cps/.
+For more information about past, current and future NCI TUS, past data files' citations, data reports, and publications utilizing supplement data, see the NCI website: cancercontrol.cancer.gov/tus-cps.